Crescencia Valls Espí: Life

-Soon Crescencia was officially labeled a "Fervent Catholic" by the mayor of Onteniente, who denounced her to the governor of Valencia.
+Soon Crescencia was officially labeled a "fervent Catholic" by the mayor of Onteniente, who denounced her to the governor of Valencia.
 On 26 September 1936, citing her collaborations with religious organizations and advocacy of Catholicism, militiamen broke into her house shortly before noon and arrested her together with her three sisters Concepción, Carmen and Patrocinio.
 They were taken to the port of Canals and finally, after about 12 hours of imprisonment, all four sisters were murdered, shot in the neck.

-At first, her body was deposited with other martyrs in a common grave in the Canals cemetery, but her remains were later exhumed and interred at her hometown church, the Asunción de Nuestra Señora de Onteniente.
+At first, Crescentia's body was deposited with other martyrs in a common grave in the Canals cemetery, but her remains were later exhumed and the relics were interred at her hometown church, the Asunción de Nuestra Señora de Onteniente.

+Beatification process

 Officials at the Archdiocese of Valencia promoted Crescencia's beatification because of her dedication to faith.
 She was beatified by Pope John Paul II on 11 March 2001 as one of 232 Spanish martyrs.